 Q: Is there an Australian and New Zealand Championship?

-A: We are planning on beginning an Australian and New Zealand Championship towards the end of 2016, most likely in Melbourne, though this is not confirmed just yet.
+A: We are planning on beginning an Australian and New Zealand Championship, hopefully in 2018.
 The first Championship will not have qualification or prior participation requirements, so all will be welcome.
-Ultimately, such requirements will be instituted, but not until 2017 at the earliest.
+Ultimately, such requirements will be instituted, but not for the inaugural championships.

 Q: What is the International History Olympiad?